-2.69.
+2.72.
 Academic credit may be awarded in the event of module failure, where the Academic Regulations provide for this.
 This outcome shall be known as 'fail condoned, academic credit awarded'.

-Interruption of enrolment and changes to registration
+Interruption of enrolment

-- 2.70.
+- 2.73.
 A student may interrupt their enrolment for up to two calendar years (total) on the grounds of illness or other good cause with the permission of Senate, or its delegated authority, before the published deadline and in accordance with the stated procedure.
 Interruption for periods greater than two years shall be permitted only in very exceptional circumstances, with the approval of Senate, or its delegated authority.
-A student who interrupts enrolment remains registered for their programme of study. - 2.71.
-Periods of interruption shall not count towards students' minimum or maximum periods of registration. - 2.72.
-A student resitting out of attendance shall not be entitled to an interruption of enrolment as defined in this section, and shall remain registered for their programme of study. - 2.73.
+A student who interrupts enrolment remains registered for their programme of study. - 2.74.
+Periods of interruption shall not count towards students' minimum or maximum periods of registration, except where specifically stated for a named programme. - 2.75.
+A student resitting out of attendance shall not be entitled to an interruption of enrolment as defined in this section, and shall remain registered for their programme of study. - 2.76.
+A student may not interrupt and return from interruption during the same academic year (for example, a student cannot interrupt for the autumn semester only, returning in semester two). - 2.77.
 A student who interrupts shall have the option of taking assessments for modules for which they completed the teaching and learning before the point of interruption.
-However, such students must elect either to attempt the assessments for all such modules, or for none of them.

-- 2.74.
-Where a student's registration is continuous, the Academic Regulations in place at the time of initial registration for the programme shall continue to apply where it is specifically stated that this is the case. - 2.75.
+However, such students must elect either to attempt the assessments for all such modules, or for none of them. - 2.78.
+Where a student's registration is continuous, the Academic Regulations in place at the time of initial registration for the programme shall continue to apply where it is specifically stated that this is the case. - 2.79.
 A student may interrupt their registration on the grounds of primary carer leave for up to one year per child.
 This may cover pregnancy and related illnesses, and/or caring responsibilities.
 Periods of interruption for primary carer leave shall not count towards the maximum of two years permitted for interruption, but in all other respects the standard interruption procedures shall apply.
-Secondary carers wishing to take an extended period leave shall do so under the standard interruption procedures. - 2.76.
+Secondary carers wishing to take an extended period of leave shall do so under the standard interruption procedures. - 2.80.
 Students returning from interruption shall only be permitted to enrol at the start of a semester, as designated in the Academic Calendar (not applicable to research programmes).